-It seems incredible that we haven’t done this blog entry before, because one of the most common questions for any mother who starts breastfeeding is: should I feed from one side or both sides at each session?
+One of the most common questions for any mother who starts breastfeeding is: should I be breastfeeding from one or both sides of the breast at each feeding session?

-We have two breasts, and there are a few things you should know before we begin to give answers: each breast has its own independent milk production, us mothers and our baby will prefer one of our two breasts, each breast can produce an extra 33% and a baby can maintain breastfeeding from one single breast side for weeks, months and years.
-So let’s begin!
+We have two breasts, and there are a few things you should know before we begin to give answers: each breast has its own independent milk production, and many mothers and babies prefer one of the two breasts.
+Each breast can produce an extra 33%, and a baby can maintain breastfeeding from one single breast side for weeks, months, and even years.
+So, let’s begin!

 One or both breast sides at each feeding session?